-If I remember correctly, when I was a kid, we mostly ate these open pineapple tarts.
+If I remember correctly, during the time when I was a kid, we mostly ate these open pineapple tarts.
 The melt-in-mouth pineapple balls were made popular in the past decade or so.

 How Different Are They?

-The open vs enclosed pineapple tarts can taste quite different!
+Do you also find that the open vs enclosed pineapple tarts tasting quite different?
 I remember the old tarts that I ate when I was a kid, were slightly crumbly and buttery.
 I also love the lightly spiced pineapple paste (with cloves and cinnamon).